-- Work with listed agent- or exempt avirulent, attenuated, or vaccine strain of select agent - not covered by AEC/AMC. - Increasing virulence of non-listed agent. - Increasing transmissibility or environmental stability of nonlisted agent. - Powder or aerosol production of non-listed agent. - Powder or aerosol dispersal of non-listed agent. - De novo synthesis of non-listed agent. - Genome transfer, genome replacement, or cellular reconstitution of non-listed agent
+- Work with listed agent- or exempt avirulent, attenuated, or vaccine strain of select agent not covered by AEC/AMC. - Increasing virulence of non-listed agent. - Increasing transmissibility or environmental stability of nonlisted agent. - Powder or aerosol production of non-listed agent. - Powder or aerosol dispersal of non-listed agent. - De novo synthesis of non-listed agent. - Genome transfer, genome replacement, or cellular reconstitution of non-listed agent

-- A survey of US grant applications and research publications 2000 2005 indicates that under these criteria of jurisdiction a total of 310 research facilities and 2,574 individuals would have been subjected to oversight, of which: - 12 facilities and 185 individuals would have been assigned to international oversight; - 14 facilities and 133 individuals would have been assigned to national oversight. - 231 facilities and 2,119 individuals would have been assigned to local oversight. - 53 facilities and 137 individuals would have encountered multiple jurisdictions. - In all less than 1% of US publications on bacteria, viruses or prions would have been subjected to oversight - a tiny fraction of the relevant biomedical research community.
+- A survey of US grant applications and research publications 2000 - 2005 indicates that under these criteria of jurisdiction a total of 310 research facilities and 2,574 individuals would have been subjected to oversight, of which: - 12 facilities and 185 individuals would have been assigned to international oversight; - 14 facilities and 133 individuals would have been assigned to national oversight. - 231 facilities and 2,119 individuals would have been assigned to local oversight. - 53 facilities and 137 individuals would have encountered multiple jurisdictions.

-Criteria for risk-benefit assessment:
+• Criteria for risk-benefit assessment: